clemsonacm/hackpack/presents/git/git.markdown

 -   One Branch to rule them all?
 -   Stable, Final, Sharable Product
 -   Try not to make changes directly here
-    -   At least not in projects with advanced branching systems
+    -   at least for team projects
 -   **Always** test changes merged into Master

 Because Branches